 whose confidence indeed is the Lord, is blessed.

-I have found in my research that there are more pseudo-churches today than anyone would fathom, that openly subscribe to teachings and practices like blind submission to shepherds, spiritual hierarchies, "prophetic" singing (and dancing), corporate speaking in tongues, five-fold, impartations, public confessions, spiritual coverings, covenants, and Kingdom theology; all tenets of the New Order Latter Rain and modern NAR doctrines of demons.
+I have found that there are more pseudo-churches today than anyone would fathom, that openly subscribe to teachings and practices like blind submission to leaders, spiritual hierarchies, "prophetic" singing and/or dancing, corporate speaking in tongues, five-fold, impartations, orphan spirts, spiritual coverings, vision-casting, and Kingdom or Dominion theology; all tenets of the New Order Latter Rain and modern NAR doctrines of demons.

 In a time where people are yearning for a real relationship with God, the undiscerning and those looking for some experiential phenomenon can easily fall prey and become fertile soil for the "Christ and the Bible are insufficient" teachings of men.
 They will say you must lay on the alter and die for someone's vision.
 They will say you must speak in tongues.
 They will say you must seek a vision.
-And finally, they will say you must attach yourself to a person/discipler/rabbi in order to grow in your knowledge of the Lord.
+They will say you should share your wealth.
+And finally, they will say you must attach yourself to and emulate a man (not Jesus) in order to grow in your knowledge of the Lord.

 But what does the Bible say?